ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/UsefulExamples/Readme.md

 Demonstrates a realtime scrolling strip chart in WPF using SciChart

+### Strings on XAxis

+Demonstrates how to put string labels on the XAxis of a WPF Chart using the LabelProvider feature in SciChart

 ### Sweeping ECG Trace

 Demonstrates a realtime SciChart WPF Chart with a sweeping ECG trace, which starts on the left and wraps around when reaching the right of the chart